 Darek Sharp - play-by-play announcer

-Darek Sharp enters his sixth season on the Storm radio broadcast team, and second as primary play-by-play announcer.
+Darek Sharp enters his seventh season on the Storm radio broadcast team, and second as primary play-by-play announcer.

 He has been a member of the Tampa Bay sports radio scene since 1988 when he began working at WPLA-AM, which would in 1990 turn into Tampa's first all-sports station, WFNS.
 While at WFNS, he worked as a producer for Steve Duemig and directed the Tampa Bay Lightning broadcasts, duties he continued doing after WFNS was sold and WDAE was born in 1997.